SAP-samples/teched2025-AD165/exercises/ex3/README.md

-# Exercise 3 - Create a submission wizard for AI ideas
+# Exercise 3 - Create a workpage to manage AI Ideas within AI Center Of Excellence Workspace
 In this exercise, you will create a new page **Use Case Repository** in your **AI Center of Excellence** workspace and a **Guided Experience** that lets users curate and submit AI use-case ideas in step by step AI-guided flow.

 > [!NOTE]